Consistent Critical Read Filter

 The Consistent Critical Read (CCR) filter allows consistent critical reads to be done through MaxScale while still allowing scaleout of non-critical reads.

-When the filter detects a statement that would modify the database, it attaches a routing hint to all following statements.
+When the filter detects a statement that would modify the database, it attaches a routing hint to all following statements done by that connection.
 This routing hint guides the routing module to route the statement to the master server where data is guaranteed to be in an up-to-date state.
+Writes from one session do not, by default, propagate to other sessions.

 Controlling the Filter with SQL Comments